Does the Bible Forbid Animal Hybridization?

 At the Ark Encounter, you can see a zorse and zonkey.

 Since God created animals according to their kinds (Genesis 1), it makes sense that they may hybridize within their kinds.
-Why wouldn’t they, since they share the same ancestors created 6,000 years ago?
-While Leviticus 19:19 could be prohibiting the Israelites from deliberately hybridizing animals within a kind, we must keep in mind the context of the rest of the verse.
+Why wouldn’t they?
+They share the same ancestors created 6,000 years ago.
+While Leviticus 19:19 could be prohibiting the Israelites from deliberately hybridizing animals within a kind, we must keep in mind the context of rest of the verse.
 God goes on to forbid the mixing of two (or more) types of cloth for garments and the mixing of different seeds in the field for sowing.

-It’s likely God gave these commands to Israel to keep them obviously visually distinct from the surrounding pagan nations.
+It’s likely God gave these commands to Israel to keep them distinct (and obviously visually distinct) from the surrounding peoples.

-It’s likely God gave these commands to Israel to keep them obviously visually distinct from the surrounding pagan nations.
+It’s likely God gave these commands to Israel to keep them distinct (and obviously visually distinct) from the surrounding peoples.
+This would naturally cause non-Israelites to ask them why they farmed, ate, dressed and practiced husbandry differently than they did.
 Even the hair and beards of Israelite men were regulated (Leviticus 19:27).
-This would naturally cause non-Israelites to ask them why they practiced animal husbandry, looked, dressed, and farmed differently than they did.
-This could then lead to discussions of the one true God of Israel.
+This could then lead to discussions of the laws given to Israel by the one true God.

-In contrast, Genesis tells us animals were created according to their kinds and indicates they were frontloaded with great genetic diversity so that they could reproduce and thrive (even in a post-fall and post-flood world).
-So why wouldn’t they reproduce within their kinds?
+Genesis tells us animals were created according to their kinds and were frontloaded with great genetic diversity so that they could reproduce and thrive (even in a post-fall and post-flood world).
+So why wouldn’t we expect animals to reproduce within their kinds?
 Hybrids fit well into the biblical history of our world, and they glorify the design of our amazing Creator!

 Newsletter